ballerina-platform/ballerina-distribution/examples/kafka-client-producer-ssl/kafka_client_producer_ssl.md

 # Kafka client - Producer SSL/TLS

 The `kafka:Producer` connects to a Kafka server via SSL, and then sends messages to the server.
-SSL can be enabled by providing the `kafka:SecureSocket` with the relevant values and `kafka:SecurityProtocol` as `kafka:PROTOCOL_SSL` in the `kafka:ProducerConfiguration`.
+SSL/TLS can be enabled by configuring the `secureSocket` which requires a certificate, and the protocol name.
+Further, the mode of security must be configured by setting `securityProtocol` to `kafka:PROTOCOL_SSL`.
 Use this to connect to a Kafka server secured with SSL.

 >**Info:** For more information on the underlying module, see the [`kafka` module](https://lib.ballerina.io/ballerinax/kafka/latest).